What Will Happen to My Email Account After I Die?

 If You Want to Provide Access to Your Account

-If you want someone to access to your account, leave instructions about 1) how to log in to the account and 2) what to do with it.
-True, sharing your login information will likely violate the terms of service that you agreed to when you signed up for your account, but practically speaking, it is really the only way to give someone else access to your account.
-This will only work as long as the email provider thinks you are alive because, most email providers suspend or delete an account when they become aware of the account holder's death.
+If you want someone to have access to your account, leave instructions about 1) how to log in to the account and 2) what to do with it.
+True, sharing your login information will likely violate the email provider's terms of service, but, practically speaking, it's really the only way to give someone else access to your account.
+This will only work as long as the email provider thinks you're alive because most email providers suspend or delete an account when they become aware of the account holder's death.

 If You Want to Keep Your Account Private